-Born in Prince Rupert British Columbia, Alistair Newton is a Toronto-based playwright and director of theatre and opera.
+Born in Prince Rupert British Columbia, Alistair Newton is a Toronto-based director of theatre and opera, and Dora nominated playwright.
 Alistair was a participant in the inaugural presentation of The Ark at TheNational Arts Centre English Theatre (2006), and is a member of the Directors Lab of Lincoln Center Theater.
 Alistair served as Apprentice Director for the Ensemble Studio of the Canadian Opera Company (2009/10 Season), where he directed a production of Pergolesis La Serva Padrona.
 Recent work includes director/dramaturge for Bella: The Color of Love with Teresa Tova and Mary Kerr (Philadelphia Theatre Company, a commission for the 2011 Philadelphia InternationalFestival of the Arts) and writer/director for Of a Monstrous Child: a gaga musical which closed the 2012/13 Mainstage season at Buddies in Bad Times Theatre.

-As a journalist, Alistair is a contributor to Xtra Magazine.
-His work has also appeared in fab and the Gay and Lesbian Review.
+As a journalist, Alistair is a past contributor to Xtra Magazine, and his work has also appeared in fab and the Gay and Lesbian Review.
 Alistair is a contributor to the TRANS(per)FORMING Nina Arsenault:An Unreasonable Body of Work, an international publication edited by Judith Rudakoff for Intellect Books (June, 2012).
-Alistair holds a BFA from the University of Victoria and he recently completed a residency as Apprentice Artistic Director at Buddies in Bad Times Theatre made possible by a grant from the Canada Council for the Arts.
+Alistair holds a BFA from the University of Victoria.

 My output as a playwright and director with Ecce Homo Theatre seeks to achieve intimacy through artifice using a queer aesthetic as a tool for destabilization, to draw attention to hypocrisy and deflate the un-ironic.
 As one of my former teachers Charles Marowitz once said, Laughter can be a hammer-stroke in the hands of deft satirists.